DM5EA/hamlib2KPA500/README.md

 The current implementation is fixed on a small display with 720x1560 connected directly to the Raspberry 4 HDMI.
 Nevertheless it can be used via RVNC as well.
 The window opened by the program is fullscreen.
 See photos below.

-More details about the display user may be fount here:
+More details about the display used may be fount here:

 [6.25inch Capacitive Touch Display](https://www.waveshare.com/product/raspberry-pi/displays/lcd-oled/6.25inch-720x1560-lcd.htm)